Blayney title

 1. Unknown spouse begat:

 The ab Eiludd surname suggests Beli was the son of Eiludd ap Selyf, not Manwgan [19], [20] & [27] or Eiludd ap Cynan [31], [65], although that would be unlikely, given Eiludd ap Cynan died 22 years before Beli was born!
-However, all all are directly in line from Brochfael Yagythrog.
+However, all are directly in line from Brochfael Yagythrog.
 Beli is Not related to the usurper Eiludd ap Cyndrwyn.

 Gweliawg